Accounts Payable Questions

 Q - I have an invoice: how do I get it paid?

 A - If a purchase order was not required for the items listed on the invoice, you will need to complete a Direct Payment Form.
 Attach the original invoice to the completed, approved Direct Payment Form and send it to Accounts Payable.
-The Direct Payment Form is located on Finance and Administration’s website under on-line forms.
+The Direct Payment Form is located on Finance and Business Affair’s website under on-line forms.

 If the invoice is related to a purchase order, you must first ascertain that the purchase order number is referenced on the invoice and then send the invoice to Accounts Payable.
 If the invoice is for a service, or if the items were shipped directly to the department, you will need to complete a receiving report found on the Purchasing Office website.
 Do not use a Direct Payment Form if a purchase order was issued.